kmhabib/sydummit-eksworkshop-2019/workshop-1/Lab4/README.md

 5) Now go back to the Cloudwatch console and search the log group for "Like processed".
 You should see the logs show that message being issued by the "like" container image.
 ![Like Processed](../images/fluentd-like.png)

-**CLEANUP REQUEST: PLEASE you MUST issue these commands whether you plan to continue to the next lab or finish, otherwise our account cleanup scripts won't work.**
+**CLEANUP REQUEST: PLEASE you MUST issue these commands whether you plan to continue to the next lab or finish, otherwise our account cleanup scripts won't work.
+You won't need these in lab 5 since we are using a different container image**
 Issue the following commands:
 ```
 kubectl delete -f /home/ec2-user/environment/sydummit-eksworkshop-2019/workshop-1/Lab4/fluentd.yml